BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_IX.md

 changes / adds minimal complexity to the previous design.
 Now consider `JAL` and `JALR`, they need to write back `PC+4` to the register file.
 For that, we add a mux to the write back input of the register file, that selects between the output of the ALU and `PC+4`.
-These two modifications are depicted on the full schematic (at the beginning and in the next section).
+These two modifications are depicted on the schematic above (that also has the circuitry for load and store, that we ignore for now).

 It is time to take a look at the (almost complete) instruction decoder.
 It looks complicated, but it is nothing more than a big combinatorial function, written as